 Eau de Cologne contains is slightly more concentrated than Eau Fraiche.
 EDC perfumes are usually cheaper than EDT but not as cheap as Eau Fraiche ones.

-One can expect up to 6 hours of perfume longevity out of this type perfume and of course perfumes tend to last longer on clothes and as usual perfume longevity may be affected by other factors as mentioned here.
+One can expect up to 4 hours of perfume longevity from this perfume type and of course perfumes tend to last longer on clothes and as usual perfume longevity may be affected by other factors as mentioned here.

 Eau de Toilette (EDT)

-Eau de Toilette or EDT has been explained earlier above so we will be skipping the explanation for it.
+Eau de Toilette or EDT has been explained earlier so we will keep it short here.

-EDT is the most famous one among them simply because all the perfumes are resolved around Eau de Toilette as it stands in the middle between all of them and this also means the best cost per concentration of perfume oil.
+EDT is the most famous ones among all of them simply because all the perfumes are resolved around Eau de Toilette as it stands in the middle between all of them and this also means the best cost per perfume oil concentration.

-An Eau de Toilette perfumes typically lasts up to 8 hours and 12 hours on clothes, as usual perfume longevity may be affected by other factors as mentioned here.
+An Eau de Toilette perfumes typically lasts up to 6 hours and around 10 hours on clothes, as usual perfume longevity may be affected by other factors as mentioned here.

 Eau de Parfum (EDP)